shuhei/knowledge/berlin.md

 - Momiji - Good Takoyaki.
 - Tenzan Lab - Good Kakigori (shaved ice).
 Hojicha Mascarpone was nice.
 Also Sakekasu if you like sake.
 - Ishin - Reasonable sushi with reasonable price.
-- Takumi Nine - Good *miso* ramen.
+- Takumi Nine - Good _miso_ ramen
+- Kadoya - Good clear-broth _shio_ ramen and _izakaya_ dishes
+- Sasaya

 Groceries:

 - Go Asia
   - Marutai Ramen Oita and Nagasaki are the best ramens that I can buy in Berlin
 - (Closed) ~~Daruma~~
+- Sasaya - Sasaya has a tiny Sake shop next to the restaurant.
+It has a good selection of Sake and a little bit of other drinks like Shochu and Umeshu.

 ## Cake